KatarinaKelsey/Antigone_Notes/README.md

 ### Usage guidelines

 The contents of this repository are published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
-The text, images and audio are published as they are and the author does not offer any warranties.

-Please provide attribution both to Katarina Kelsey and AMBruno when using any of the data in this repository.

-### User contributions
-The contents of this repository are published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 The images and text are published as they are and the author does not offer any warranties.

 Please provide attribution both to [Katarina Kelsey](https://www.katarinakelsey.co.uk) and [AMBruno](http://www.ambruno.co.uk/) when using any of the data in this repository.